usnistgov/vulntology/specification/values/location.md

 # Location Values

 Designates the specific area or location impacted.
-Serves as supplemental information..
+Serves as supplemental information.

 ## Values